ssbc/rooms2/docs/Alias/Revocation.md

 ### Specification

 1. An internal user with SSB ID `feedId` and a room server with SSB ID `roomId` are connected to each other via secret-handshake
-1. The internal user calls a specific [muxrpc](https://github.com/ssb-js/muxrpc/) `async` API `registerAlias(null, feedId, null, callback)`
+1. The internal user calls a specific [muxrpc](https://github.com/ssb-js/muxrpc/) `async` API `room.registerAlias(null, feedId, null, callback)`
-1. The room, upon receiving the `registerAlias` muxrpc call, checks whether there exists an entry in the [Alias database](Alias%20database.md) associated with `feedId`
+1. The room, upon receiving the `room.registerAlias` muxrpc call, checks whether there exists an entry in the [Alias database](Alias%20database.md) associated with `feedId`
-    1. If there is no entry, respond `registerAlias` with an error
+    1. If there is no entry, respond `room.registerAlias` with an error
     1. Else, proceed (below)
 1. The room adds an entry to its [Alias database](Alias%20database.md) for `key=alias` & `value=feedId+sig`
 1. The room removes the entry from the [Alias database](Alias%20database.md) associated with `feedId`
-1. The room responds `registerAlias` with `true`, indicating success
+1. The room responds `room.registerAlias` with `true`, indicating success
-1. The internal user receives the room's response to `registerAlias`
+1. The internal user receives the room's response to `room.registerAlias`
     1. If it is an error, then (optionally) display a user interface failure to revoke the alias
     1. If it is `true`, then publish an SSB msg of type `about` with a field listing all its aliases for various rooms, where this specific `alias` is no longer listed.
 The specific schema of the message type is an application-level concern